Now you’re engaged – Time to plan your wedding.

 While wedding cake prices do vary depending on the size and style of your cake, the average UK wedding cake will cost you around £500.

 Buying cupcake wedding cakes is typically much cheaper than buying a multiple tier wedding cake.
-Cupcakes are also very versatile in that you can offer multiple flavors, colors and even designs.
+Cupcakes are also very versatile in that you can offer multiple flavours, colours and even designs.

 Couples tend to book DJs for weddings as an alternative to a band.